 In the first blog of this series, we talked about what is digital transformation and why do small businesses need it.
 We hope that our efforts to bring you insightful information on new developments are helping you to understand them better.
 For the second blog, we bring you the key ingredients that are required to make the perfect digital transformation recipe.

-Companies collect a large amount of data on a daily basis, but very few of it is logically used for growth.
+Companies collect a large amount of data on a daily basis, but very few of them are logically used for growth.
 According to an expert from Microsoft who spoke at the CDW’s summit, “Modernizing IT Infrastructure for Digital Transformation”, 2.7 billion zettabytes of data has been collected by organizations so far.
 That is a humungous amount of data to sort through.

 A major contributor to this volume is video data – the higher the resolution, the larger the file.
 For example, many retailers want video data to record reactions of customers to advertisements or products which gives them an insight into how different people respond to specific types of displays.
 A high definition video will make it easy to identify the gender, ethnicity and age group of the person, which helps to better understand the target audience.